auszone/Blog/source/_posts/Native-C-Application-Development-on-LinkIt-7688.md

 ---
 ## Introduction

 Developing Python program on 7688 is just like what we normally do on a standard computer because there is already installed Python runtime.
 However, making C/C++ application is different, because it's a compiled language, so we need to compile before we execute it.
-However, normally, compilation happens in the host is for generating executables for the host architecture and this is **native-compliation**.
+Normally, compilation that happens in the host is for generating executables for the host architecture and this is **native-compliation**.

-BUT, do not forget that the program we write aims for run on the board, therefore we have to generate the executables for the board (guest).
+However, do not forget that the program we write aims for run on the board, therefore we have to generate the executables for the board (guest).
 So to compile a program that runs on another platform is **cross-compilation**.

 > It is of course doable to just installing a toolchain on the board, and then compile all programs on it.
 Well, that does sound sweet but it is not really a good way to do due to the hardware limitation.